ninjapretzel/ExServer/paper/readme.md

 - Any `Comp` may be used to look up its `Entity`
 - `Entity`s and `Comp`onents may only interact with others within the same `Service`.

-I used a not-well-known type called `ConditionalWeakTable<TKey, TValue>`, which stores weak-references to value objects, alongside a weak-reference to a key object.
+I used a not-well-known type called `ConditionalWeakTable<TKey, TValue>` (See [this](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.conditionalweaktable-2?view=netcore-3.1) and [this](https://stackoverflow.com/questions/18465630/understanding-conditionalweaktable) for some details about how it works.) , which stores weak-references to value objects, alongside a weak-reference to a key object.
 When the key "disappears", the weak-reference data is also inaccessible, and dropped upon the next garbage collection.
 These are thread safe, as far as I can tell, and work perfectly for storing arbitrary entity data attached to some entity reference.

 I use a composite type: `ConcurrentDictionary<Type, ConditionalWeakTable<Entity, Comp>>`, to store all of the `Comp`onents, organized by type.
 If an entity has a `Comp`onent attached to it, it appears as a key in the inner dictionary, with its current component data as the value.